magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

 _Frontend theme directory structure_

-The first three numbered callouts (1, 2, 3) in the theme directory structure are identical to those previously described for the admin themes.
-The only difference is that the `_module.less` file should be named `_extend.less`.
+The first three numbered callouts (**1, 2, 3**) for the frontend theme are identical in description to the Admin theme [previously described](#step-1-create-or-modify-an-admin-theme).
+The only difference for frontend themes is that the `_module.less` file should be named `_extend.less`.

-4. **_extend.less**.
+**(4) _extend.less**.
 The `_extend.less` file is required and must be added directly to your frontend theme's `source` directory.
 Magento uses this file to add your frontend styles to the `pub/static/frontend` output in a location within the `styles-m.css` where they override (instead of replace) the default frontend styles, including Page Builder's default content-type styles.
 Like the `_import.less` files, the `_extend.less` file should only contain `@import` statements.
 In our example, our `_extend.less` contains the same two imports as seen in `module.less`:

     ```scss
-    @import 'pagebuilder/heading/_import.less';
+    @import 'content-type/heading/_import.less';
-    @import 'pagebuilder/products/_import.less';
+    @import 'content-type/products/_import.less';
     ```

 ### Step 2: Apply the frontend theme